tudat-team/tudat-developer-docs/source/topics/software/environment.rst

 Building the Project and Known Issues
 --------------------------------------

 For most users the project build is very easy and described in the `README  <https://github.com/tudat-team/tudat-bundle/tree/minimal#readme>`_ (steps 5 ff.)

-.. warning:: If your machine is running on an Apple M1 processor, please consider the steps described below.
+.. warning:: If your machine is running on an Apple M1 processor, please have a look at this `discussion <https://github.com/tudat-team/tudat-bundle/issues/1>`_.

-.. note:: M1 troubleshooting guide is WIP.